• Skip to primary navigation

 diced onion and celery, chopped garlic with dried thyme cooking in a a enameled dutch oven being stirred with a wooden spoon

-The fastest way to sweat your aromatics is to add them to a pot with oil and salt and cover them for at least 5 minutes to speed up the release of excess moisture.
+The fastest way to sweat your aromatics is to add them to a pot with oil and salt, then cover them for at least 5 minutes to speed up the release of excess moisture.

 diced onion and celery, chopped garlic with dried thyme cooking in a a enameled dutch cooked down to where the onions are translucent and caramelized

 Remove the lid and allow the excess moisture to evaporate.
-Then, the oil will assist in slightly caramelizing the onions for a more flavorful soup.
+Then, the oil will help slightly caramelize the onions, resulting in a more flavorful soup.

 a thick tomato sauce in paste consistency mixed with the onion, celery mixture being stirred with a wooden spoon